 It is important to show up in your life with a full tank of gas and a full battery.
 You charge your phone every night, but what are you doing to recharge yourself?
 When you show up feeling and looking your best, you will be more confident and more beautiful inside and out.
 Nourish yourself to flourish.

 Incorporate a Self-Care Routine Into Your Life TODAY

 Having a strong social support system can be part of your self-care as well.
-Your support system may be make up of friends, family, co-workers or neighbors.
+Your support system may be made up of friends, family, co-workers, or neighbors.
 Ask yourself, do the people in your inner circle have the capacity to support you?
 Are they replenishing you or depleting you?

-Try incorporating a self love ritual into your day every hour like a stretch, misting your face, meditating, saying an affirmation.
-This is burst of energy can help you power through the rest of your day.
+Try incorporating a self-love ritual into your day every hour.
+Simple activities like a stretch, misting your face, meditating, and saying an affirmation are all things you can do any time and any place.
+This burst of energy can help you power through the rest of your day.

-Diet and exercise are also apart of self-care.
+Diet and exercise are also a part of self-care.
 Are you preparing healthy foods?
-Are you feeding yourself nourishing meals and snacks that give you fuel and energy?
+Do your meals and snacks that give you fuel and energy?
 Are you eating with friends and family or are you eating in isolation?
 Sharing a meal with someone and “breaking bread” is a form of self-care that many people look forward to and enjoy.